 Wasteland 3 features a grid- and turn-based combat system, similar to XCOM.
 There are a ton of stats to choose from, offering extreme build diversity.
 If you need help getting started, and absolutely no one would blame you if you did, Windows Central has an awesome beginner's guide.

-Survive the brutal post-apocalyptic Colorado wasteland in the aptly-named Wasteland 3.
-It's a gripping and deep CRPG perfect for the most hardcore RPG fans out there.
+Survive the brutal post-apocalyptic Colorado wasteland in the aptly named Wasteland 3.
+It's a gripping and profound CRPG perfect for the most hardcore RPG fans.

 Lots to play

 Microsoft isn't going easy on us with how many games you can play on cloud gaming with Xbox Game Pass Ultimate.
+With more than 200 games to choose from when it comes to Xbox Game Pass Ultimate, figuring out what you want to play can be a little confusing.
 We'll be sure to update this as noteworthy titles come and go.
-Each of the games on this list has been vetted by us and receives our hearty recommendations, but we'd love to hear yours in the comments!
+Each of the games on this list was vetted by us and received our hearty recommendations.

 We also rounded up the best phones for Game Pass.
 And you'll need a controller for basically all of the games (save a few) before you can dive in, so be sure to check out our picks for the best controllers for Game Pass on Android, too!

 Rachel Kaser is an Android Central gaming contributor, who's been writing since 2013 and gaming since the age of five.
 She's covered everything from gaming news, reviews, and analysis -- if it exists in gaming, she knows about it.
 She also contributes to Future's other sites, iMore and Windows Central.
 If you want to hear her opinions on games, pop culture, tech, and everything in between, follow her on Twitter @rachelkaser

 Get the best of Android Central in in your inbox, every day!

 Thank you for signing up to Android Central.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.